gapotchenko/supervise.sh/README.md

 ## Usage

-A common use case is to use `supervise.sh` in an application's main script to manage and restart its sub-services:
+A common use case is to include `supervise.sh` in an application's main script to manage and restart its sub-services:

 ```sh
 #!/bin/sh